DstMlOpsCrypto/MainCrypto/docs/modeling.md

 - model prediction and evaluation
 - model deployment.

-The data is then preprocessed, normalized, and split into training and test sets.
+The data is preprocessed, normalized, and split into training and test sets.

 An LSTM model is developed, trained, and evaluated using MLflow for tracking and versioning.

 The final model is deployed via FastAPI, with Prometheus and Grafana for monitoring and logging.
 Streamlit is used to create a user-friendly dashboard for visualizing predictions.

 #### Structure